 The Community-Based Research Program supports undergraduate students from any discipline who wish to complete a major research project while working with a community partner on a project that contributes in a significant way both to the advancement of student learning as well as the mission of the community organization.
 The research must benefit the community organization, a specific population, and/or the community at large.
 Community-based research takes place in community settings and involves community partners in the design and implementation of research projects.
 Such activities should demonstrate respect for the contributions which are made by community partners and should serve the common good as well as respect the principle of "doing no harm" to the communities involved.

-Successful applicants to this program receive a summer stipend of $4,000 and free housing on campus (if needed) from the end of May to the middle of August.
+Successful applicants to this program receive a summer stipend of $4,000 and a $700 stipend for on-campus housing (if needed) from the end of May to the middle of August.
 Recipients are expected to spend a total of 400 hours over 10 weeks working on their research and the resulting project.
 This will involve time spent (as applicable and necessary) at their community partner organization and/or with the population that is the focus of their research, as well as time spent on research and development of a final, substantial project.

 Students need to be sponsored and supervised by both a faculty mentor and a community mentor, each of whom will receive $500.

 Examples of possible approaches to your community-based research project include:

 • UST student Randy Hade (Dr. Lisa Waldner, faculty advisor) examined the impact of a community garden in a St. Paul neighborhood as well as community connectedness and civic engagement.

 • UST student Katherine Cook (Dr. Lisa Waldner, faculty advisor) assisted Family and Children's Services to assess the effectiveness of their out-of-school-time program, “Youth on the Move,” in order to design better assessment tools.

 Other possible approaches: